DCC-EX/CommandStation-EX/Release_Notes/Nodes/implementation-notes.md

 ## WifiESP32.cpp

-When the incoming UDP queue is processed, node messages are passed back to NodeManager for parsing rather than being put gthrough the usual command parser.
+When the incoming UDP queue is processed, node messages are passed back to NodeManager for parsing rather than being put through the usual command parser.

 ## Answering "Why?"